 The Manager is led by a committed and unitary Board, which is collectively and ultimately responsible for the oversight, long-term success, reputation and governance of the organisation.
-The Manager operates within a clearly defined governance framework, which provides for delegation of authority and clear lines of responsibility while enabling the Board to retain effective control.
+The Company operates within a clearly defined governance framework, which provides for delegation of authority and clear lines of responsibility while enabling the Board to retain effective control.

-The Board of the Manager provides effective leadership and strategic guidance towards the achievement of the Fund's strategy within a framework of robust risk management and sound internal controls, alongside ensuring adherence to relevant legal and regulatory requirements.
-The Chairperson of the Board of the Manager is an Independent Non-Executive Director and is seconded in this pivotal role by Executive, Non-Executive and Independent Non-Executive Directors.
+The Board provides effective leadership and strategic guidance towards the achievement of the Company's strategy within a framework of robust risk management and sound internal controls, alongside ensuring adherence of the Company to relevant legal and regulatory requirements.
+The Chairperson of the Board is an Independent Non-Executive Director and is seconded in this pivotal role by Executive, Non-Executive and Independent Non-Executive Directors.

 Board Committees facilitate the discharge of the Board's responsibilities and provides in-depth focus on specific areas.
-In fulfilling his role of providing oversight and guidance, the Chairpersons of Board Committees escalate all significant matters affecting the affairs and reputation of the Fund to the Board.
-Board Committees established under the Board of the Holding Company, the State Insurance Company of Mauritius Ltd, also look at matters pertaining to the Manager.
+In fulfilling his role of providing oversight and guidance, the Chairpersons of Board Committees escalate all significant matters affecting the affairs and reputation of the Company to the Board.
+Board Committees established under the Board of the Holding Company, the State Insurance Company of Mauritius Ltd, also look at matters pertaining to the Company.